 It’s Not Business—It’s Personal

-Some of this feeling about going through stresses and strains informs my upcoming book.
+Some of this feeling about going through stresses and strains informs Whizzers.
 And in a way, it provides many kicking the can moments, though most of the truly autobiographical scenes are more challenging to the character than revelatory.

 Was my moment of literally kicking a can revelatory?
 Probably not, and it strikes me today as funny.
 But in that moment, it felt like everything stopped.
 I calmed down.
 I regained my composure.
 And, in early sobriety, gaining or regaining composure was pretty damned important.